Julia sets as buried Julia components: The first case of exactly one attracting cycle

-If $f$ has exactly two Fatou components, then $f^{\circ 2}$ is conjugate to a polynomial.
-Hence $f$ is conjugate to $z\mapsto z^{-d}$ with $d\geq 2$ and its Julia set is a round circle.
 It is known from \cite{McM88} (see also \cite{DLU05}, \cite{BDGR08}, \cite{GMR13}, \cite{HP12}, \cite{QYY15} and \cite{FY15}) that there exists a rational map $g$ whose Julia set is a set of Cantor circles and contains a buried Julia component which is a Jordan curve.
 Moreover, on this buried Jordan curve $g$ is quasiconformally conjugate to $z\mapsto z^{-d}$ on the unit circle.
-Therefore, in the rest of this section we always assume that $f$ has at least three Fatou components.
+Therefore, in the remaining of this section we always assume that $f$ has at least three Fatou components.
 By \cite[Theorem 5.6.2]{Bea91a}, this implies that $f$ has infinitely many Fatou components.

 We denote the immediate super-attracting basin of $f$ as $B_1\mapsto B_2\mapsto\dots\mapsto B_p\mapsto B_1$.
 Let $U_1\neq B_p$ be a preimage of $B_1$.
 Without loss of generality, we assume that $\infty\in B_1$ is contained in the super-attracting periodic orbit, $0\in U_1$ and $f(0)=\infty$.